 Morisset Park facing the beautiful Lake Macquarie

 We reached there some time after 4pm and saw many kangaroos jumping around us, almost oblivious to the presence of humans.
-Well, oblivious at least, until they saw pieces of bread being offered.
 At the sight of food, these kangaroos came charging towards us, almost too quickly, but did not cause us any harm.
 In fact, they would stop right next to us waiting for food to be served, and jump away when there was none after a while.
 It was quite an amusing sight to watch.

 Some of the kangaroos roaming around the grounds

 I was not one of the brave ones to go near them, even though it didn’t seem to be harmful. 😛 I preferred to be standing at a distance and observing their behavior while capturing some candid shots.
 Otherwise, I wouldn’t have caught the shot of a kangaroo getting really close to one of our friend’s butt.
 Or another shot of a kangaroo standing tall and looking as if it was asking for food from one of our friends. 🙂